lpassig/coding-blog-boilerplate/posts/azure-subscription-creation-self-service.md

 <br>

 I often see customers struggle to scalewhen it comes to the task of creating Azure Subscriptions.
-This one of the reasons why I developed a small Azure Function in combination with the Microsoft Power Platfrom and as well as Microsoft Forms.
+This one of the reasons why I developed a small Azure Function in combination with the Microsoft Power Automate and as well as Microsoft Forms.
 I want to show a way on how to enable the creation of Azure Subscriptions with self service in mind, whist also leveraging concepts/frameworks like Enterprise-Scale<sup id="a1">[1](#f1)</sup> or others<sup id="a2">[2](#f2)</sup> in the backend.

-# The Prereqitisites
+# Prereqitisites
 The solution is based on three different services that work across the multiple Microsoft clouds.
 This allows a quite seamless integration between the user input and the technical implementation.
 The services used are:

 1. Microsoft Forms
-2. Microsoft Power Platform
+2. Microsoft Power Automate
 3. Azure Functions

 In the next couple of paragraphes we will dive deeper into the different services and how to configure them.